Back to all guides

 Make this first

-Cut fabric around 60 x 85 mm.
-Mark a hidden field around 50 x 70 mm.
-Attach only one side edge with a 10 to 12 mm hinge strip.
-Leave 1 to 2 mm of breathing room at the hinge so the fabric can lift without scraping the writing underneath.
-Add one lift cue and test the page closed before decorating.
+Cut fabric around 60 x 85 mm and mark a hidden field around 50 x 70 mm.
+Attach one side with a 10 to 12 mm hinge strip, leaving a 1 to 2 mm fold gap.
+Add one lift cue, then check for hinge drag or a raised bump.

 01